 -

-Acorn Great Oaks Grown Letter Letter about Joseph E. Hill Public School.
-The letter was revised in 1950 but the original date was January 20, 1939 (Willis-Lowry, Leslie 2025), represents a short history of the founding of the Hill School.
+From Acorn Great Oaks Grow - Letter Letter about Joseph E. Hill Public School.
+The letter was revised in 1950 but the original date was January 20, 1939 (Willis-Lowry, Leslie 2025).
+The letter offers a short history of the founding of the Hill School.

 -